dotMorten/NmeaParser/README.md

 Usage
 =====================

-Please see the [WIKI](http://www.github.com/dotMorten/NmeaParser/wiki) how to use it on the various platforms
+Please see the [Documentation](https://dotmorten.github.io/NmeaParser/concepts/index.html) on how to use it on the various platforms.

 Screenshots
 =====================